 What About A Rate Sheet?

 As you can see, it is almost the same as my media kit.
-Same layout, made in Canva again, but I created package options for businesses to choose from.
+The same layout was made in Canva again, but I created package options for businesses to choose from.
 Now, these are obviously flexible, easy to customize, and I can work with any budget.
-I make sure to let brands who request a rate sheet know that if they want to create their own package, they are more than welcome to do so and we will discus budget.
+I make sure to let brands who request a rate sheet know that if they want to create their own package, they are more than welcome to do so and we will discuss the budget.
 I have had brands simply pick a package, and I have also had them try to negotiate.

 When it comes to sending your rate sheet, don’t send it in the first email.
 You will want to talk with the brand representative, pitch them your idea(s), and get them hooked on you and your brand.
 THEN you will want to start discussing prices.
 Don’t just start talking about money right off the bat, that will run people off quick!
 Get them wanting you and invested in your ideas first.
 That way you are much more likely to negotiate the pay you want and deserve!